calebmsword/cpp-notes/value category.md

  - a prvalue. these are particularly restricted, they can only be used as the left-hand argument of a function call and the compiler will throw if you try to use this expression for anything other than a function call. (you could argue this implies the existence of an additional value category if you wanted to make C++ developers lives even harder).
  - If the method is declared virtual and you access that method through a pointer or reference, the actual method invoked is determined at runtime.
 The compiler does not actually know the specific address of the method in that case.
 Why a non-pointer/non-reference member access is also treated as a prvalue is a mystery to me as there is no ambiguity to the function that will be called.

-this
+`this`
  - prvalue
- - This is perplexing to me, I do not understand this choice from the language specification.
+ - I do not understand this choice from the language specification.
 I will update these notes if I ever find a satisfying justification for this decision.

 template parameters
  - non-type template parameter of lvalue reference type